Attention deficit hyperactivity disorder controversies: Treatment non-adherence and acceptability

 The rates of treatment discontinuation are higher than the rates of ADHD patients that receive no treatment at all; few studies present evidence that adherence to ADHD treatment is occurring at high rates with low acceptability.
 A literature review on empirical studies from 1997 to 2014 revealed a lack of research on adult non-adherence, however there is a large body of research on children and adolescents who discontinue treatment.
 Some of the common reasons for stopping treatment includes the idea that it is not needed or does not reduce the symptoms of ADHD, as well as reported adverse drug effects like weight and appetite loss, sleeping difficulties, combined with other medically diagnosed conditions.

 Research has shown that adherence and acceptability improvements are possible with accessible and convenient community-based treatment options.
 Some schools in the United States have attempted to make it mandatory for hyperactive children to receive medication based treatment in order to attend classes, however the United States Senate passed a bill in 2005 against this practice.
+The Schedule II medication surveillance program is indicated to be a major factor in patient non-adherence, with patients reporting feeling dehumanized and criminalized by government surveillance.